 As the tour guide instructed us to load the bus, I wanted to ask to just stay there and be picked up later.
 I didn’t need to go to lunch.
 I had found my happy place.
 But as they say, the show must go on.

 The further we ventured into Yosemite, the more unbelievable it became.
 While having lunch in the historic Ahwahnee Hotel, a family of deer strolled by the window.
 About 40 minutes later, I headed out back to see if they were still there and found them happily munching away on leaves and plants.
 They were so comfortable with humans that people literally strolled by them without the deer flinching.
-I was able to get within 2 feet of the beautiful creatures to catch some incredible photographs of their two fawns.

-The rest of the day was equally as mind blowing as I watched rock climbers scale El Capitan which is the height of three stacked Empire State buildings.
-Near each granite formation I took a moment to lie on the ground under the huge redwood trees and just look up at what I was seeing.
+The rest of the day was equally as mind-blowing as I watched rock climbers scale El Capitan which is the height of three stacked Empire State buildings.
+Near each granite formation, I took a moment to lie on the ground under the huge redwood trees and just look up at what I was seeing.
 These magnificent formations were so much bigger than I was and it made my problems seem quite smaller than they did just a few days ago.

 Tenaya Lodge at Yosemite Restaurant

 I have found this sort of acceptance to random queries to be the norm at Tenaya Lodge.
 The only thing I have heard staff members say to guests here is “yes”.
-From the spa, to housekeeping to upper level management everyone on site is accessible and will immediately address any problem you may have.
-I mentioned that my shower head seemed wonky and they should check on it after I leave and the hotel reacted with the co-ordination of a fire and rescue squad.
+From the spa to housekeeping to upper-level management everyone on site is accessible and will immediately address any problem you may have.
+I mentioned that my shower head seemed wonky and they should check on it after I leave and the hotel reacted with the coordination of a fire and rescue squad.
 I tried to let them know that it really was fine and just needed some tweaking but management made it clear to me that when there is a problem on site the Tenaya Lodge policy is to fix it.
 Immediately.

 Tenaya Lodge in Yosemite National Park

 Although I didn’t plan to see Yosemite, I am glad I did.
 I hope to return and show the beauty of this park to my kids.
 I want to know if they will be as impressed as I was by the sheer size of things or if my feelings of insignificance simply won’t be felt by a child.
 I want to see them ride horses and hike through the woods at night on the same guided tour I took.
-I also want to breath the clean air with them and share in the true joy of silence.
+I also want to breathe the clean air with them and share in the true joy of silence.
 Something I think we all could use a little more of.